Destinations Greece The Cyclades Santorini

 Akrotiri harbour · whole fish

-5-min drive from the site to the harbour.
-Third-generation family fish taverna; the boats moor metres from the tables.
-Order whatever's on for the day; pair with a chilled Assyrtiko from the carafe.
+A 5-minute drive from the site down to the harbour.
+Third-generation family fish taverna, the boats moored metres from the tables.
+Order whatever's on for the day, and pair it with a chilled Assyrtiko from the carafe.

 €€Harbour-side